Regional Directorate, Chandigarh

 Name of Regional Directorate: Chandigarh

-Jurisdiction: Haryana, Punjab, UT of Jammu & Kashmir, UT of Ladakh and UT of Chandigarh
+Jurisdiction: Haryana, Punjab, UT of Jammu & Kashmir and UT of Chandigarh

 Address: Bay No. 1 & 2, Sector 14, Panchkula, Haryana-134113